Loeb wins in Finland for the third time

 Norway's Petter Solberg was fourth in a Ford.

-The victory was Loeb's sixth in eight races this season, 73rd of his career, and he led from start to finish.
-The Frenchman now has 171 points to Hirvonen's 128 with five rounds remaining.
+The victory was Loeb's sixth in eight races this season and he led from start to finish.

-"It's very satisfying to win in Finland," said the Frenchman.
-"I didn't come here especially to win, I came for points because it's very difficult to beat the Finnish drivers.

-"It was a great fight with Mikko, a one-two for Citroen and great for the championship."